-Applied Materials Inc. (AMAT) shares fell after the chipmaking-equipment provider sliced its fiscal 2012 sales and profit forecasts amid weakness in Europe, China, and the personal-computer market.
+Applied Materials Inc. (AMAT:US) shares fell after the chipmaking-equipment provider sliced its fiscal 2012 sales and profit forecasts amid weakness in Europe, China, and the personal-computer market.

 For the year that ends Oct.
 28, 2012, net sales won’t reach the previous outlook of $9.1 billion to $9.5 billion, the Santa Clara, California-based company said today in statement.
 Per- share earnings excluding some items will be less than a previous projection of 85 cents a share to 95 cents, the company said.

 Applied Materials Chief Executive Officer Mike Splinter, speaking at a conference today in San Francisco, said demand in Europe and China is ebbing.
 That echoed remarks from Advanced Micro Devices Inc. (AMD:US), the second-biggest maker of processors for PCs, which yesterday blamed those regions for an unexpected drop in second-quarter sales.

 “Both China and Europe are quite weak,” Splinter said.
 “Both markets are worse than they were at this time last year.”